ndriannazriel/Advanced-Network-Tech/FinalQN2.md

 2. File->Configure->Add network ip address of the link connecting PC to physical router.(133.99.4.0/30)
 ##### R1
 ```
+!---Do this command and scroll down until you see the ios file.
 sh flash

 copy running-config tftp